traffordDataLab/trafford_themes/data/economy/metadata/employment_rate.md

 Source: Annual Population Survey (APS)

-Data for Trafford compared to the average of 15 similar authorities as defined by the Chartered Institute of Public Finance and Accountancy (CIPFA) in their <a href='https://www.cipfa.org/services/cipfastats/nearest-neighbour-model' target='_blank'>nearest neighbours model</a> from 2021.
+Data for Trafford compared to the average of 15 similar authorities as defined by the Chartered Institute of Public Finance and Accountancy (CIPFA) in their <a href='https://www.cipfa.org/services/cipfastats/nearest-neighbour-model' target='_blank'>nearest neighbours model</a>.

 Indicator: